 - Discuss how and when you will contact your parents upon arrival in your host country.

-- If you program did not require a passport at the time of application and you need one, you will need to reapply for it through the Merced Post Office on M St. or through the Department of State online.
+- If your program did not require a passport at the time of application and you need one, you will need to reapply for it through the Merced County Registrar of Voters on M St. or through the Department of State online.

 - If you noticed that your name is misspelled or that your passport is about to expire, notify your study abroad advisor.

-- Complete all online packet materials by the given deadlines.
+- Complete all requirements and checklist items by the given deadlines.

-- If you cannot meet a particular UCEAP pre-departure checklist deadline, you must notify the UCEAP International Operations Specialist or UCEAP Program Advisor for the program to request a possible extension.
+- If you cannot meet a particular UCEAP Predeparture Requirements checklist deadline, you must notify the UCEAP Program Specialist or UCEAP Program Advisor to request a possible extension.

 Special needs & disabilities

-- Although it is not required, it is highly recommended that you notify your study abroad advisor or your UCEAP International Operations Specialist of any special requests that may need to be accommodated abroad.
+- Although it is not required, it is highly recommended that you notify your study abroad advisor or your UCEAP Program Specialist of any special requests that may need to be accommodated abroad.

-- If you require special accommodations, acquire a letter from Disabled Student Services stating your needs.
+- If you require special accommodations, acquire a letter from Student Accessibility Services stating your needs.